robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 After a library is implemented, documented, and tested, it still needs to be distributed to the users.
-With simple libraries consisting of a single file, it is often enough to ask the users to copy that file somewhere and set the `library search path`_ accordingly.
+With simple libraries consisting of a single file, it is often enough to ask the users to copy that file somewhere and set the `module search path`_ accordingly.
 More complicated libraries should be packaged to make the installation easier.